Login with Patreon

 But… they felt flimsy to him.

-Lucius Malfoy looked cautious.
-Subdued, as if walking on thin ice.
-Good, the more careful Lucius was, the less likely he would be able to pull off something funny.
+Lucius Malfoy’s grey eyes darted around cautiously.
+His haughty demeanour was nowhere to be seen, replaced with something more subdued, looking much like someone walking on thin ice.
+Perfect.
+The more careful Malfoy was, the less likely he would be to pull off something funny.
 Especially not with his newborn daughter here.

-“You’ll have to excuse our hospitality, Mr Potter,” Lucius said diplomatically as they entered the foyer into a vast living room that could fit at least fifty people.
+“You’ll have to excuse our poor hospitality, Mr Potter,” said the blonde wizard with a well-polished smile that didn’t reach his eyes as they entered the foyer into a vast living room that could fit at least fifty people.
 “We were caught… unawares.
 Regretfully, there’ll be no refreshments at this hour.”

 Harry’s lips twitched in amusement.
-It looked like old Malfoy was definitely irritated about having his beauty sleep interrupted.
+Someone was definitely irritated at having his beauty sleep interrupted.

 “I assume you know your wife and I have a deal,” Harry said as he seated himself on a tapered chair.

-“He does,” Narcissa’s voice came as she came through the door, her hair impeccable, and she slid into the living room in a night robe in silver satin.
+“He does,” Miss Malfoy’s voice came as she came through the door, her hair impeccable, and she slid into the living room in a night robe of silver satin.

-The robe was thin, so dangerously thin that Harry could see through it.
-He swallowed heavily as his eyes found a long, pale leg that slid from the gap of the robe—it was all too interesting to look upon.
-Then, his gaze moved up, and he shook his head, clearing his mind.
+The robe was thin, its fabric so dangerously transparent that it left nothing to the imagination.
+He swallowed heavily as his eyes slid down to a long, pale leg that slid from the gap of the robe.
+Why was it so hard to tear his gaze away?

-“I’ll speak frankly,” Harry said.
+“I’ll speak frankly,” Harry said, clearing his throat.
 “Bellatrix has Juno.
 This should be quite an issue for you, too.”

-“It is,” Lucius agreed.
+“It is,” Mr Malfoy murmured with a yawn.
 “Bellatrix would never let go of the Black and Lestrange lordships.
 Both are too valuable to be left in her hands.”

-Harry snorted.
+Harry let out a snort.
 “I assumed that much.
 Anyway, I want your sister’s location.”

-“I don’t know where Bella stays,” Narcissa said quietly.
+“I don’t know where Bella stays,” Narcissa said, voice quiet.
 “You know the Ministry has us on watch, so we’re keeping as clean as possible.
-I last heard from my sister at the start of summer.”
+It’s been nearly a year since I heard from my sister, at the start of last summer.”

-“You should be cautious too, Potter,” Lucius said, voice subdued.
-Then, he pulled down the left sleeve of his robe, revealing a pale forearm marked by a skull with a snake crawling out of its mouth.
-It was deep, rich white and black colour, and the snake moved, twitching as if alive.
+“You would do well to exercise some caution, too, Potter.”
+Mr Malfoy pulled down the left sleeve of his robe, revealing a pale forearm marked by a skull with a snake crawling out of its mouth.
+It was deep, rich white and black colour, and the snake moved, twitching and twisting as if alive.
 “The Dark Lord… has grown more powerful.
 Soon, his body will be restored.
 And by then, you will no longer meet me.”

 “How soon?”
 Harry asked, swallowing heavily.